 Learn more about the Peak Design Travel Tripod

-Ultimately the usefulness of a tripod comes in actually using it so let’s start off with how easy and quick it is to set it up.
+Ultimately the usefulness of a tripod comes in actually using it so let’s start off with how easy the setup is.

 The Sirui is as regular as a tripod can get.
 It’s got 4 leg sections, uses twist-lock, and it’s stored with legs inverted.